smackenz/dptest/README.md

 - I could have used a view framework like React or Angular to create components with state, however, for speed I decided to keep it simple with vanilla javascript.
 - Using vanilla javascript saved on installing npm packages (react, react-dom) and transpiling ES6 (with classes, etc.) to ES5 using babel + babel-preset-env
 - I would also have written tests (using npm package ava and assert library or mocha) if the time clock was more than a few hours to complete the task
-- I also would have made the solution sexy, if time, using a design framework like Bootstrap, Material, or Ant Design
+- I also would have made the solution sexy, if time, using a design framework like Bootstrap, Material, or Ant Design (installed using Bower)